adjust/marmalade_sdk/README.md

 ### <a id="callback-parameters">Callback parameters

 You can also register a callback URL for that event in your [dashboard][dashboard] and we will send a GET request to that URL whenever the event gets tracked.
-In that case you can also put some key-value-pairs in an object and pass it to the `adjust_TrackEvent` method.
+In that case you can also put some key-value pairs in an object and pass it to the `adjust_TrackEvent` method.
 We will then append these named parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with event token `abc123`